 I Have Your Wife: In the fourth book, he gets a letter telling him to go to an address or his girlfriend's throat will be slit.
 Not having a girlfriend at the time, he freaks out until the next day when he realizes that Clary, Isabelle, and Maia are all fine.
 Until he sees a picture of little Maureen Brown with a Slashed Throat stuffed in a trash can.

-In-Series Nickname: Daylighter for that unique, annoying detail about being a vampire that can walk around in sunlight.
+In-Series Nickname: He is often called Daylighter by Downworlders, for that unique, annoying detail about being a vampire that can walk around in sunlight.
 Thanks, Jace's angel blood.

 Laser-Guided Amnesia: Asmodeus takes all of his memories of Clary and the Shadow World from him as part of the deal to return everybody from Edom to Earth.
 This is both because he relishes human memories and he knows it will hurt all of Simon's friends, especially Isabelle, to be forgotten by him.
 Magnus is able to restore some fragments of Simon's memories, but for the most part he has to start over from scratch.